LaunchScout/momentum2021-webcomponents/slides.md

 ## Salesforce
 ## SAP
 ---
+# It is early times
+## We are just beginning to understand what we can do with them
+## I am excite!
+---
-# Different jobs...
+# Different jobs
 ## SPAs
 ## Server-rendered (with or without magic)
 ## Design Systems
 ## Micro-apps (3rd party js)
 ---
-# ...need different tools
+# Different approaches
 ## VanillaJS HTMLElement
 ## Libraries (Lit, FAST)
 ## Compilers (Stencil, SolidJS, Svelte)